 Now that you’re settled it’s time to explore Osaka.
 Here are list of tourist spots that you shouldn’t miss during your visit.

 Universal Studios Japan or USJ can be found in Konohana-ku, Osaka.
 It’s a theme park filled with exciting attractions, the most popular of which is the Wizarding World of Harry Potter.
-To know which rides/attractions you shouldn’t miss when visiting USJ, click here.
+Read this article to know which rides or attractions you should check out at USJ.

 Umeda Sky is a building that stands at about 173 meter tall.
 It has two towers linked together by a floating garden observatory.